romw314/chess-no-25/docs/tutorial-creating-your-custom-theme.md

 # Tutorial: Creating your custom theme for Chess No. 25

+Want to create a theme _without coding_?
+Do it [here](https://github.com/romw314/chess-no-25/issues/new/choose){:target=blank} (takes less time to you, but will take longer to be accepted into Chess No. 25).

+Already know what's JSON?
+Great!
+You may skip some parts of this tutorial and even [make this tutorial better for beginners](https://github.com/romw314/chess-no-25/edit/master/docs/tutorial-creating-your-custom-theme.md){:target=blank}.

+Know the basics about Git and Node.js?
+Great!
+You can do these changes locally in your favorite editor and run unit tests with `yarn test` before committing, optionally try the theme with `yarn start`.

+Creating seasonal themes that are not available when you are creating them is not recommended as you can't try the theme and it can't be accepted until it can be tested.

 ## Prerequisites

 To create your own theme for Chess No. 25, you will need to have a GitHub account.